 But that’s not how it works.

-Even at the hight of the stock market bubble in the late 90s it was still possible to find shares that weren’t part of the bubble.
+Even at the height of the stock market bubble in the late 90s, it was still possible to find shares that weren’t part of the bubble.

 Avoiding shares with bubble valuations